maksimdrachov/my-library/README.md

 A repository meant to keep track of all my notes while reading.

-Focused on technical literature mostly: embedded, cryptography, blockchain, IoT.
+Focused on technical literature: embedded, security, blockchain, IoT.

 ## Bookshelf